yiboyang/otus/README.md

 The following libraries were used for experiments run on the GPU: CUDA 10.0, and CuDNN 7.6.

 ## Computing
-The following computing devices were used for the SWAE experiments:
+The following computing devices were used for the OTUS experiments:

 * Intel® Xeon® Gold 5218 CPU (the results should be reproducible across most Intel CPUs)